 Where to stay in Bryce Canyon National Park

 During our West Coast trip, we could see that lodging within the National Parks is always scarce.
 Visitors who book at the last minute (less than six months in advance) are often forced to stay at nearby locations.

-Specifically, staying inside Bryce Canyon National Park is quite difficult since there is only one hotel.
-However, this is not a problem, as there are better options in the surroundings if you are looking for cheap hotels in Bryce Canyon.
+Specifically, staying inside Bryce Canyon National Park is quite difficult since there’s only one hotel.
+However, this is not a problem, as there are better options in the surroundings if you’re looking for cheap hotels in Bryce Canyon.

 The only hotel in Bryce Canyon National Park has a warm and comfortable style.
-Its 114 rooms might seem enough to accommodate all visitors.
-However, being located next to the Bryce Amphitheater, it sold out quite quickly.
+Its 114 rooms might seem like more than enough to accommodate all visitors.
+However, being located next to the Bryce Amphitheater, it fills up quite quickly.

 From my point of view, the best option to stay in Bryce Canyon is in the town of Bryce (outside the national park and only a few minutes from the entrance to the park).
-There, you will find more modern and affordable hotels connected to the main viewpoints of the park by a free shuttle.
-Even though these accommodations are not inside the park, due to their location, they usually are sold out quickly, so I recommend you book well in advance.
+There, you’ll find more modern and affordable hotels connected to the main sights of the park by a free shuttle.
+Even though these accommodations are not inside the park, due to their location, they usually get booked quite quickly, so I recommend you book well in advance.

 Where to sleep near Bryce Canyon National Park

 As I said, on the outskirts of the national park, there are cheaper accommodations in Bryce Canyon.
 If you can, stay in Bryce Town (just outside the park).
 If you don’t find any room available, then try to book one in Tropic, Panguitch, or even Kanab.

 Hotels in Bryce Town

 Bryce Town hotels fill up almost before the Bryce Canyon Lodge, so if you find a free room, don’t think twice before booking.